 Visit the diversity, equity, and inclusion strategic plan to learn more.

 The Value of Student Voices and Perspectives

 Our undergraduate and graduate students are essential to this integrated approach.
 The office of equity and inclusion has relationships with the Student Government Association, with students of ALANA Services, and with other student leaders.
 Our office will continue to seek out and cultivate relationships with students.
 Students are an important voice.
-I invite students who want to be part of the conversation to reach out to me at email@example.com.
+We invite students who want to be part of the conversation to reach out to us at OfficeOfTheCEIO@loyola.edu.

 Through our mission and the faith tradition of our institution, we have a call to hear the voices of the unrepresented and to create space at the table for those voices.
 The integrative model for our office of equity and inclusion provides an avenue for those voices, our relational approach to the work creates open doors for those voices, our student-centered high-touch approach to instruction and engagement allow for avenues for the articulation of those voices and for moving forward.